 Each Swingby node operator needs to own and stake SWINGBY tokens for their metanodes to be considered eligible to:

-Each node’s eligibility is signaled by broadcasting a signed message over the Swingby Network that includes a transaction hash from Binance Chain (also known as the “Ping” message).
+Each node’s eligibility is signaled by broadcasting a signed message over the Swingby Network that includes a transaction hash from ETH Chain (also known as the “Ping” message).

 We expect some amount of network churn in the Swingby network.
 If many peers leave, leaving fewer than t peers left to sign transactions, the TSS group has effectively lost control over the custodial wallets.
 This is a scenario that we want to avoid.